best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 It is also best practice to remove formulas and any application code contained in your spreadsheet.
 Formulas and code can cause confusion and they can pose a security risk.
 If you have to include formulas or code, ensure they are hard coded to avoid accidental errors in use.

 ### Blank rows and columns
 Remove all blank rows and blank columns.
 Blank rows and columns within the tables themselves may be perceived as the edge of the data area rather than a divider.
-Removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 If blank rows and columns are used to create space you can adjust column width and row height instead.

 ### Mark up tables in spreadsheets
 Ensure your table is ‘marked up’ as a table – this is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships), [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 2.4.3 focus order](https://www.w3.org/TR/WCAG21/#focus-order).